Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → OPML

-in preferences panel.
+in the preferences panel.

-You could also change options for the exported markdown file, including line wrap, line width, indent, unicode, etc.
+You could also change options for the exported Markdown file, including line wrap, line width, indent, unicode, etc.

-Please note that “export” is not “reformat”, it will “represent” the same stuff, but its literal content may changed.
+Please note that “export” is not “reformat”, it will “represent” the same stuff but its literal content may changed.
 For example:

 [linke][typora]